1994

 10 seconds further into my journey."[22]

-Later he admitted that he still has nightmares because of this.
+Later Alan admitted he still had nightmares about this incident.
 "The thing that

 struck me was that such an instantaneous tragedy is immediately followed by